 - Provide information about additional testing available during pregnancy, such as quadruple screen, ultrasound scan, glucose tolerance testing & group B streptococcus cultures, and assist the client in obtaining these tests if needed or desired.

-- Refer the client for medical care if signs of complications develop.
+- Refer the client for advanced medical care if signs of complications develop.